suit-wg/architecture/draft-ietf-suit-architecture.md

 # Bootloader {#bootloader}

-Today, firmware updates for an Internet-connected device are expected to be delivered over the Internet.
-Firmware updates over serial interfaces, such as USB or RS232, are most likely the exception rather than the norm.
-In order to fetch a manifest plus the firmware image a fair amount of code is required since the firmware consumer needs to implement
+More devices today than ever before are being connected to the Internet, which drives the need for firmware updates to be provided over the Internet rather than through traditional interfaces, such as USB or RS232.
+Updating a device over the Internet requires the device to fetch not only the firmware image but also the manifest.
+Hence, the following building blocks are necessary for a firmware update solution:

- * the Internet protocol stack for large file downloads,
+- the Internet protocol stack for (possibly large) firmware downloads,

- * the capability to write the received firmware image to some persistent storage (most likely flash memory).
-It may even be necessary to unpack, decompress or otherwise process the received firmware image.
+- the capability to write the received firmware image to persistent storage (most likely flash memory) prior to performing the update,

- * security protocol features for communication security,
- * manifest parsing,
+- the ability to unpack, decompress or otherwise process the received firmware image,

+- the features to verify an image and a manifest, including digital signature verification or checking a message authentication code,

- * security functionality for manifest verification, and
+- a manifest parsing library, and

- * functionality for remote management by a device management server.
+- integration of the device into a device management server to perform automatic firmware updates and to track their progress.

-All these features are most likely offered by the application running on the device (except for basic security algorithms that may run either on a trusted execution environment or on a separate hardware security MCU/module).
+All these features are most likely offered by the application, i.e. firmware consumer, running on the device (except for basic security algorithms that may run either on a trusted execution environment or on a separate hardware security MCU/module) rather than by the bootloader itself.

 Once manifests have been processed and firmware images successfully downloaded and verified the device needs to hand control over to the bootloader.
 In most cases this requires the MCU to restart.
-The bootloader then determines whether the newly downloaded firmware image should be started.
-The boot process is security sensitive since the firmware images may, for example, be stored in off-chip flash memory given attackers easy access to the firmware image.
-The bootloader will have to perform additional security checks on the firmware image before it can be booted.
+Once the MCU has initiated a restart, the bootloader takes over control and determines whether the newly downloaded firmware image should be executed.

+The boot process is security sensitive because the firmware images may, for example, be stored in off-chip flash memory giving attackers easy access to the image for reverse engineering and potentially also for modifying the binary.
+The bootloader will therefore have to perform security checks on the firmware image before it can be booted.
+These security checks by the bootloader happen in addition to the security checks that happened when the firmware image and the manifest were downloaded.

 The manifest may have been stored alongside the firmware image to allow re-verification of the firmware image during every boot attempt.
-Alternatively, secure boot-specific meta-data may have been created by the firmware consumer after a successful firmware download and verification process.
+Alternatively, secure boot-specific meta-data may have been created by the application after a successful firmware download and verification process.
 Whether to re-use the standardized manifest format that was used during the initial firmware retrieval process or whether it is better to use a different format for the secure boot-specific meta-data depends on the system design.
 The manifest format does, however, have the capability to serve also as a building block for secure boot with its severable elements that allow shrinking the size of the manifest by stripping elements that are no longer needed.

 If the application image contains the firmware consumer functionality, as described above, then it is necessary that a working image is left on the device to ensure that the bootloader can roll back to a working firmware image to re-do the firmware download since the bootloader itself does not have enough functionality to fetch a firmware image plus manifest from a firmware server over the Internet.
 A multi-stage bootloader may soften this requirement at the expense of a more sophisticated boot process.

-For a bootloader to offer a secure boot mechanism it needs to provide the following
+For a bootloader to offer a secure boot mechanism it needs to provide the following features:
-features:

- * ability to access security algorithms, such as SHA-256 to compute a fingerprint over the firmware image and a digital signature algorithm.
+-  ability to access security algorithms, such as SHA-256 to compute a fingerprint over the firmware image and a digital signature algorithm.

- * access keying material directly or indirectly to utilize the digital signature.
+-  access keying material directly or indirectly to utilize the digital signature.
 The device needs to have a trust anchor store.

- * ability to expose boot process-related data to the application firmware (such as to the device management software).
+-  ability to expose boot process-related data to the application firmware (such as to the device management software).
 This allows a device management server to determine whether the firmware update has been successful and, if not, what errors occurred.

- * to (optionally) offer attestation information (such as measurements).
+-  to (optionally) offer attestation information (such as measurements).

-While the software architecture of the bootloader and also its security mechanism are implemention-specific the use of the manifest for controlling the download of the firmware over the Internet as well as for the secure boot process is relevant for the design of the manifest.
+While the software architecture of the bootloader and its security mechanisms are implementation-specific, the manifest can be used to control the firmware download from the Internet in addition to augmenting secure boot process.
+These building blocks are highly relevant for the design of the manifest.

 #  Example